DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 # Extensibility Considerations

 CONNECT-IP can be extended via multiple mechanisms to increase functionality.
-There are two main ways to extend CONNECT-IP: HTTP headers and Capsule Types.
+There are three main ways to extend CONNECT-IP: HTTP headers, Capsule Types, and HTTP Datagram Registration Extension Data.
 For example, an authentication extension could define an HTTP header that allows endpoints to send authentication credentials to their peer during the creation of the tunnel.
 Alternatively, one could specify an extension that defines a new Capsule Type which allows exchanging DNS configuration between endpoints.
+Additionally, an extension to CONNECT-IP can use multiple HTTP Datagram Contexts {{HTTP-DGRAM}}
+simultaneously to compress some IP packets by associating the compression context with an HTTP Datagram Context ID.

 # Security Considerations